flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ![](/images/tutorials/streamYardBanner3.png "")

-Some moderators find it useful to show the questions from the audience using banners as the speaker answers them.
-But this is not mandatory, we want to give moderators free will to experiment with what they are comfortable with.
+Some Session Leaders find it useful to show the questions from the audience using banners as the speaker answers them.
+But this is not mandatory, we want to give Session Leaders free will to experiment with what they are comfortable with.

 ### Check the brand